drakhart/ha-super-soco-custom/README.md

 - Current GPS accuracy
 - Last GPS fix time
 - Last warning time* with title and content
-- Last trip time*, distance* and average speed* (requires native tracking history to be enabled)
+- Last trip time*, distance* and average speed* (requires native tracking history to be enabled; updates every 10 minutes at most)
 - Agreement (SIM card validity) start and end time
 - Image URLs for both the vehicle and its logo
 - Switches to enable/disable native tracking history and push notifications